opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 Observations on the driver event loop:

 -   We spend a huge amount of resources doing SPI calls in order to locate the JSON parser implementation.
-It not only eats CPU/heap allocations but it also blocks the HTTP event loop, which can be catastrophic (the James app is not OpenSearch heavy so that is not a big issue to me).
+It not only eats CPU (roughly 26% of driver CPU consumption) /heap allocations.
+-   But it also blocks the HTTP event loop, which can be catastrophic: the driver relies on a few thread submitting requests in parallel thus blocking the thread impacts seriously overall latencies and throughput.
 -   Unsurprisingly JSON parsing takes 11% of the driver's CPU and 24% of heap allocation.
 -   Event loop busyness (pushing stuff to the kernel network stack, SSL) takes around 60% of the event loop CPU, 25% of heap allocations, which again feels normal to me.
 -   2.3% of the event loop CPU is our binding to Reactor reactive library, which, again is normal: converting futures and enqueuing tasks takes time.

 To mitigate calls to the SPI, we submitted a [change](https://github.com/opensearch-project/opensearch-java/pull/293) to [JsonValueParser.java](https://github.com/opensearch-project/opensearch-java/blob/a8df7e7c26ccc644811539c4fea57d97f1031aaa/java-client/src/main/java/org/opensearch/client/json/jackson/JsonValueParser.java#L52) that addressed the issue.
 This led to a 50x speedup of the JSON parsing by getting rid of the SPI lookups, not even taking into account the blocking operations...
 Huge win!

+You can download the interactive flame graph that was used to diagnose this issue [here](https://github.com/opensearch-project/opensearch-java/files/10334079/opensearch_2.4.0.zip).

 As a common practice we then run micro-benchmarks to validate changes, and [JMH](https://github.com/openjdk/jmh) comes in handy for this!
 It summarizes key metrics, performs warmup, repeats measurements and comes with nano-second resolution!